berlintofind/Image-classification-models-with-Deep-Residual-Networks/README.md

 For purpose of demonstration, the model is trained for 2 epoches firstly.
 The model requires several hours of training with the ResNet.
 So the model will use the pre-trained model instead which is saved as *ResNet50.h5* file.
 In this way, lots of time is saved.
 The result of the prediction is saved in the *Result.CSV* file.

 You can try to put your image inside for prediction.
 To test your own sign image, only need to change the file name in line 239.
+In the last, the whole structure of the ResNet is saved in Scalable Vector Graphics (SVG) format as *model.png*.

 Keep safe and see you soon!